 At BMCC, the maximum number of absences is limited to one more hour than the number of hours a class meets in one week.
 For this course, you are allowed seven hours of absence (not seven days).
-In the case of excessive absence, the instructor has the option of assigning a "WU" or "R" grade.
+In the case of excessive absence, the instructor has the option of assigning an "R" grade.
+In the case where a student stops attending at any time, the instructor has the option of assigning a "WU" grade.